Valkea/OC_P6/README.md

 >>> py manage.py runserver
 ```

-### HTTTP server
+### HTTP server
-open ANOTHER terminal, navigate to the directory in which you installed/cloned this project and run the following command
+open ANOTHER terminal, navigate to the directory in which you installed/cloned this website and run the following command
 ```bash
 >>> python3 -m http.server 7800 --bind 127.0.0.1
 or